jimm/elixir-midifile/README.md

 ### Manipulating tracks

-If you modify a track's list of events directly, don't forget to call MIDI::Track#recalc_times when you are done.
+If you modify a track's list of events directly, don't forget to call Midifile.Track#recalc_times when you are done.

  track.events[42, 1] = array_of_events
  track.events << an_event